nitinvunnam/nitinvunnam/README.md

 ## Hi there my name is Nitin 👋

 🌱 I’m currently studying Electrical and Computer Engineering at The University of Texas at Austin 🤘

 🔭 Researching power electronics and power systems and working on scaling power grids ⚡

+💻 Also starting to learn more about gem5 and looking to contribute to the project

-📫 Reach out at nitin.vunnam@utexas.edu
+📫 Reach out at nitinvunnam06@gmail.com

 <!--
 **nitinvunnam/nitinvunnam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.